Utah Starzz

 The Utah Starzz were a Women's National Basketball Association (WNBA) team based in Salt Lake City.
 They began play in the 1997 WNBA season as one of the league's eight original teams.

 History

-One of the eight original WNBA teams, the Starzz, which was partially named after the old ABA team.
-Utah Jazz ownership was not interested in keeping the Starzz, and without new owners the team would have folded.
-No local ownership was found, so in 2002, the Starzz announced their intentions to move out of Salt Lake City.
-On December 5, 2002, the Utah Starzz was bought by Spurs Sports & Entertainment, and it was announced that the Starzz would move immediately to San Antonio and change their nickname to the Silver Stars.
+One of the eight original WNBA teams, the Starzz were partially named after the old ABA team Utah Stars.
+They were the sister team to the NBA's Utah Jazz.

+In 2002, after five seasons, Utah Jazz ownership lost interest in keeping the Starzz, leaving the team at risk of folding.
+No local buyers could be found, so the Starzz announced their intention to move out of Salt Lake City.
+On December 5, 2002, the team was purchased by Spurs Sports & Entertainment, and it was announced that they would move immediately to San Antonio and change their nickname to the Silver Stars.
+The team relocated and became the San Antonio Silver Stars in 2003.
-The Starzz were the sister team to the NBA's Utah Jazz.

-The Starzz relocated, in 2003, to San Antonio where the team became the San Antonio Silver Stars.